 Heat, isolation and pirates have conspired to make the tiny Yemeni island of Socotra an epicentre of strange, alien-like biodiversity.
 At least, that’s what Simon Norfolk’s photos suggest – the place is so hard to get to, we’ll have to take his word for it.
-For starters, there are the Somali pirates that trawl the surrounding Arabian Sea, warding off wood-be tourists from visiting and inevitably tampering with the ecosystem.
+For starters, there are the Somali pirates that trawl the surrounding Arabian Sea, warding off would-be tourists from visiting and inevitably tampering with the ecosystem.

 That’s only the most recent cause of the island’s strangeness: for millennia the environment on Socotra has been so hot and dry that life has had to find peculiar ways to survive.
 A small place, recent field surveys suggest that almost half the plant species on Socotra are found nowhere else on Earth.
 Chief among these is the umbrella-shaped dragon’s blood tree, so-called for its red sap, which was used long ago as both a dye and a medicine, and is still prized today for its use as a paint and varnish.

 Next up are the bottle trees that dot the island’s white dunes and desert mountains; strange, stumpy-looking things that spring to life in a display of colour just once a year, after the monsoon.
-Things used to be even more diverse: forests of frankincense once dotted the archipelago, suggesting Socotra once made its money exporting the nice-selling resin to the churches of ancient Christendom.
+Things used to be even more diverse: forests of frankincense once dotted the archipelago, suggesting Socotra once made its money exporting the nice-smelling resin to the churches of ancient Christendom.